stefanomisuraca/fresco_challenge/README.md

 * /requirements.in
 * /run.sh

+## Tests
-- Tests: In a real project I would have chosen a unit test approach with pytest framework or similar, depending on the context.
+In a real project I would have chosen a unit test approach with pytest framework or similar, depending on the context.
 In this case I would test the api behaviour by mocking the responses or using a test database for real testing scenarios.
 Tests are not present due to lack of time, sorry for that.